Resnog/tfm_rl_uc3m/README.md

 The RL agent was designed with multiple agent testing, you can download the code, add a new agent class and begin having fun.

+The main algorithms tested in this project were some classics:

++  Q-Learning.
++  Expected SARSA.
++  Dyna-Q.

+Each algorithm's was tested with each particle type.

 #### More to come

 When I have my Ubuntu machine with me, I'll organize properly the code since it can be a little tedious to work with initially.